amakarudze/scripts/README.md

 ### Using Docker
 The scripts copied into your new project include pre-configured `Dockerfile` , `docker-compose.yml` and `.dockerignore` files.
-To spin up the docker containers run `docker-compose up -d build`.
+To spin up the docker containers run `docker-compose up -d --build`.

 ### Making pre-commit hooks work
 Make sure you have [pre-commit](https://pre-commit.com/) installed on your local machine.
 If not,